 For additional information, please contact the SBA Disaster Assistance Customer Service Center at 800.659.2955 or email to email@example.com.

-Step-by-step instructions are available at https://www.ReopenLake.com to help guide applicants through the process.
-Additionally, the CARES Act program helpline is available Monday through Friday from 8:30 a.m. to 4 p.m. at (352) 268-9299.
+To apply and for additional information on the Lake CARES Business Assistance Grant Program, visit http://www.reopenlake.com#cares.
+Additionally, questions can be sent to firstname.lastname@example.org and the CARES Act program helpline is available Monday through Friday from 8:30 a.m. to 4 p.m. at (352) 268-9299.

 Businesses are encouraged to fill out the Business Damage Assessment Survey if they haven’t done so, as our state and local agencies are still compiling this information to determine the needed resources for our community.
 Of course, the number one priority at the moment is to stay healthy and to limit our exposure to COVID-19 per CDC guidelines.